mlvandijk/TIL/README.md

 ## Ports
-How to find out which process is active on a particular port (Mac OS)
+How to find out which process is active on a particular port (Mac OS):

 https://stackoverflow.com/questions/4421633/who-is-listening-on-a-given-tcp-port-on-mac-os-x

+`lsof -n -i:$PORT | grep LISTEN`

 ## Docker
 Restart a docker: